We have much more to do and your continued support is needed now more than ever.

-The Migratory Bird Treaty Act is intended to protect over 1,000 species from removal or extermination, safeguarding migrating birds from intentional and incidental take.
-Passed after the massive decline of many birds in the late 19th and early 20th century, the act curbed overhunting and the unregulated commercial trade in bird feathers.
-The challenges birds face have changed over the years, but the act, which turns 100 years old this year, has a long history of protecting species from avoidable harm.
+The Migratory Bird Treaty Act is meant to safeguard over 1,000 species of migrating birds from intentional and incidental harm.
+Passed after the massive decline of many birds in the late 19th and early 20th century, the Act curbed overhunting and the unregulated commercial trade in bird feathers.
+The challenges birds face have changed over the years, but the act, which celebrated its centennial last year, has a long history of protecting birds from avoidable loss.

-The act makes it “unlawful at any time, by any means or in any manner, to pursue, hunt, take, capture, kill, [or] sell…any migratory bird [or] any part, nest, or egg of any such bird,” unless sanctioned by a valid U.S. Fish and Wildlife Service permit.
+The Act makes it “unlawful at any time, by any means or in any manner, to pursue, hunt, take, capture, kill, [or] sell…any migratory bird [or] any part, nest, or egg of any such bird.”
 Scientific collection, Native American ceremonies, and falconry are the few exceptions to the Migratory Bird Treaty Act.
-Until this year, a broadly protective reading of the act has been implemented by administrations from both political parties.
+Until this year, a broadly protective reading of the Act has been implemented by administrations from both political parties.

 Birds in America

 The U.S. has an incredible variety of birds, ranging from tiny hummingbirds to the giant California condor.
 Worldwide there are eleven thousand different species of birds, and, excluding Hawaii and Alaska, the U.S. hosts 951 species –eleven of which are found nowhere else in the world!